hashgraph/hedera-block-node/server/docs/design/bidi-producer-consumers-streaming.md

 the Helidon routing mechanism to the gRPC streaming methods called by producers and consumers.

 `ProducerBlockItemObserver` is a custom implementation of the Helidon gRPC `StreamObserver` interface.
-`BlockItemStreamService` instantiates a new `ProducerBlockItemObserver` instance when the `StreamSink` gRPC method is called by a producer.
+`BlockItemStreamService` instantiates a new `ProducerBlockItemObserver` instance when the `publishBlockStream` gRPC method is called by a producer.
 Thereafter, Helidon invokes `ProducerBlockItemObserver` methods to receive the latest BlockItem from the producer and return BlockItemResponses via a bidirectional stream.

 `ConsumerBlockItemObserver` is also a custom implementation of the Helidon gRPC `StreamObserver` interface.
-`BlockItemStreamService` instantiates a new `ConsumerBlockItemObserver` instance when the `StreamSource` gRPC method is called by each consumer.
+`BlockItemStreamService` instantiates a new `ConsumerBlockItemObserver` instance when the `subscribeBlockStream` gRPC method is called by each consumer.
 The `ConsumerBlockItemObserver` wraps an instance of `StreamObserver` provided by Helidon when the connection is established.
 The `ConsumerBlockItemObserver` uses the `StreamObserver` to send the latest BlockItem to the downstream consumer.
 Helidon invokes `ConsumerBlockItemObserver` methods to deliver BlockItemResponses